 It’s a myth that small businesses are started by true-blue entrepreneurs.
 The truth is, most business are started by people who were initially working for others (e.g. carpenters, designers).
 They are good at what they do, decide to go into business, and make the fatal assumption that their strong technical skills are enough for them to run a technical business.

-The Entrepreneur, The Manager and The Technician
+The Entrepreneur, The Manager & The Technician

 We all have multi-faceted personalities, with often-conflicting traits.
 A business owner is not just an entrepreneur, a manager or a technician.
 He is all 3 personalities rolled into one at the same time.
 Hence, he has to deal with their differing tendencies, needs and wants.